 This is the step everyone always wants to skip to!
 It’s the fun part.
 The part that involves pretty containers and neat labels.

 But it only works if you do steps 1 and 2 first!
-I promise it won’t be as fun if you’ve filled up your containers and still have half of your pantry or closet to go.
+I promise it won’t be as fun if you’ve filled up your containers and still have half of your pantry or closet to go and are running out of storage space already when you’re just starting out.

 Things need space to breathe.
 Clothes need air between hangers, and tools need some flow between them on the garage shelves.
 Keep a little space in mind when you’re planning how you’re going to organize and which containers you will need.